yewstack/yew/docs/advanced-topics/optimizations.md

 has [more details about `Rc::ptr_eq`](https://doc.rust-lang.org/stable/std/rc/struct.Rc.html#method.ptr_eq).

 This optimization is most useful for data types that don't implement `Copy`.
-If you can copy your data cheaply, then it probably isn't worth putting it behind a smart pointer.
+If you can copy your data cheaply, then it isn't worth putting it behind a smart pointer.
 For structures that can be data-heavy like `Vec`s, `HashMap`s, and `String`s using smart pointers is likely to bring performance improvements.